JoyKrishnaMondal/LessBuild/ReadMe.md

 ```
 The first three arguments are flags for :

 1. Initial Compilation *regardless* of file change.
 2. Should I set up a watch ?
 3. Should I do a cleanup on exit ?

-The last two arguments specify the path for save and looup in that order - for default its the directory where the script is being run from.
+The last two arguments specify the path for save for compiled files and lookup for source files in that order - for default its the directory where the script is being run from.

 The details are more throughly explained in [GeneralDev](https://github.com/JoyKrishnaMondal/GeneralDev)